biovcnet/topic-R/README.md

 * _Projects_: This is a list of R Projects that you can open in RStudio Cloud.
 Each week, you can copy the lessons from the shared BCVN Workspace to your personal list of projects
 * To execute a command from an R script (which will be sent to the Rconsole), on a **Mac**: press COMMAND+ENTER and on a **PC** it is CTRL+ENTER

+**What is RStudio Cloud?**
+RStudio itself is also an application that can be installed on your computer that is an easy to use interface for writing and executing R code.
+RStudio Cloud is a cloud-based platform to run RStudio.
+It circumvents the installation of R on your local computer, to minimize any issues and frustrations that may arise when learning and accessing R remotely.
+Another reason we are using Rstudio Cloud is that it will be a streamlined way for us to share code with you as we venture into learning the R language.

 # Lesson 2